(This post contains affiliate links. You can read my full disclosure here.)

 Shea Butter

 Shea butter has several derivatives of cinnamic acid that exhibit anti-inflammatory properties too.
 Vitamin E found in shea butter is a powerfully regenerative, fat-soluble antioxidant.
-When applied to the skin, vitamin E helps in a number of ways, not the least of which being the prevention and softening of skin, as well as providing relief from dryness.
+When applied to the skin, vitamin E helps in a number of ways, not the least of which is the prevention and softening of skin, as well as providing relief from dryness.
 Vitamin E helps to bring the softness back into a rough and leathery complexion.

 During research, it was found that among the patients with eczema dermatitis, 74% reported significant relief from the symptoms after using a cream containing Shea butter.
 It is believed to work by keeping the skin well-moisturized and preventing the trans-epidermal water loss.
 It was also found that the pruritus caused by eczema can also be controlled effectively by the regular application of Shea butter.
 (Source)